rohanjoshi15/task1-Aires/README.md

 ---

 ## 1. Arrow Detection & Rover Center Calculation
-- Find the offset value and add it to the Y-axis.
+- Find the offset value and add it to the Y-axis to negate the error.

 ---